Dr David Nelson

 Current Teaching

 CH450/8 Distance Learning Course - Reaction Mechanisms.
-[2014/15 - Present] This distance learning course is completed by MChem students on placement.
+[2014/15 - 2022/23 and 2024/25 - Present] This distance learning course is completed by MChem students on placement.
 The aims of the course are to: develop knowledge and understanding of reaction mechanisms, particularly in organic chemistry; develop skills in analysing reaction mechanisms; extend powers of analysis and deduction, and relate these to the choice of appropriate experiments in the study of reaction mechanisms; and show how knowledge of reaction mechanisms is related to synthetic chemistry and the understanding of processes both in the laboratory or production plant and in living systems.

 CH508/9 Advanced and Modern Methods in Organic Synthesis.
 [2017/18 - Present] This course covers a range of state-of-the-art techniques in organic synthesis, including: palladium, copper, iridium, ruthenium, and gold-catalysis, organocatalysis, and asymmetric synthesis.
 Several lectures are devoted to the study of physical organic chemistry in the understanding of these reactions.